Edimosphy/Symptom-Medicare/README.md

 After submitting your symptoms, the app shows:
 - The most likely disease
-- A probability chart comparing likelihoods for all disease
+- A probability chart comparing likelihoods for all diseases
   ![Screenshot 2025-05-19 151502](https://github.com/user-attachments/assets/817dab2b-6824-4a78-b27c-9d1a0c72a7d6)